InformaticsMatters/nextflow-pcluster/README.md

 >   If you're creating a VPC the configuration may take a few minutes.

-Once complete, edit the resultant configuration file (in `~/.parallelcluster/config`).
+Once complete, edit the resultant configuration file.

+You can refer to the aws [documentation for the configuration file].

-We need to provide details of the post-installation script and, in our case, an EFS volume for shared storage between the cluster instances and a timer to shutdown idle instances.
+We need to provide details of the post-installation script, role and, in our case, an EFS volume for shared storage between the cluster instances and a timer to shutdown idle instances.

 Add the following new sections to the end of the `config` file: -